modal-labs/quillman/README_DOCS.md

 ## Steal this example

-The code for this entire example is [available on GitHub](https://github.com/modal-labs/quillman).
-Have fun!
+The code for this entire example is [available on GitHub](https://github.com/modal-labs/quillman), so feel free to fork it and make it your own!